List of Hannah Montana characters: Lilly Truscott

 Lilly and Miley have been best friends since about the 6th grade.
-She discovers Miley's secret in the pilot episode, "Lilly, Do You Want to Know a Secret?" when she sneaks into Hannah's dressing room after a concert and she sees the lucky bracelet that she had given Miley earlier in the episode.
+She discovers Miley's secret in the pilot episode, "Lilly, Do You Want to Know a Secret?" when she sneaks into Hannah's dressing room after a concert, and she sees the lucky bracelet that she had given Miley earlier in the episode.
 In order to help Miley keep her secret, Lilly attends all Hannah Montana events wearing a disguise and posing as Hannah's companion and assistant "Lola Luftnagle."
 Lilly first comes up with the name "Lola LaFonda" for her alter ego in the episode "Miley Get Your Gum", but she would later settle on Luftnagle in "It's My Party And I'll Lie If I Want To", which is used in all subsequent episodes.
 Lilly claims that Lola is the "daughter of oil baron Rudolph Luftnagle, [and] sister of socialites Bunny and Kiki Luftnagle."
 Another alter ego of Lilly's is Lola LaBamba, whose wig is turquoise.

 Unlike Lilly, who wears a lot of hoodies, sneakers and athletic pants, Lola wears very tight clothes in loud colors.
 Emily Osment once said in a backstage interview that Lola has some very tight pants that are impossible to sit in.
-Lola wears a lot of jewellery like rings, necklaces, huge earrings and bangles.
-Lola usually wears a short, brightly colored wig, though the season 3 wig is a bit longer than the wigs used in seasons 1 and 2.
+Lola wears a lot of jewelry like rings, necklaces, huge earrings and bangles.
+Lola usually wears a short, brightly colored wig, though the Season 3 wig is a bit longer than the wigs used in Season 1 and 2.
 In most episodes Lola wears a differently colored wig, from white to red to purple to pink to blue (in one episode Traci Van Horne refers to Lola as a "bitter anime character").
 Emily Osment has said that she has around 80 wigs for Lola and that her personal favorites are the purple and white wigs.
 Lola is not dating Mike as said in "He Could Be The One".
-Instead she is dating Justin Timberlake, according to an internet rumor she has "no idea" who started.
+Instead, she is dating Justin Timberlake, according to an internet rumor she has "no idea" who started.
 Emily Osment said in a backstage interview that she is more like Lola than Lilly and that she loves Lola's clothes and wants to keep them.
 Lola did not appear in Hannah Montana: The Movie.

 Although Lilly is dating Oliver, she looks at other guys.
 In "Once, Twice, Three Times Afraidy", she gazed at Tim, an old friend from camp, causing Oliver to point to the menu on the side, showing his muscles.
-Also in "He Could Be The One", she gave advice to Miley stating "whatever choice you make, it's gonna be okay... let's face it, they're both gorgeous!", making Oliver mad.
+Also, in "He Could Be The One", she gave advice to Miley stating, "whatever choice you make, it's gonna be okay... let's face it, they're both gorgeous!", making Oliver mad.
 However, other than calling other boys attractive, she never cheats on Oliver.

 Lilly experiences a few short-lived dating relationships and only one serious one.
 She dates actor Jake Ryan (Cody Linley) at a 70s dance until Miley's jealously breaks them up, and her schoolmate Lucas (Sterling Knight) until Miley discovers he is a cheater.